-I was given a small Dollar General gift card so that I could chose some Halloween and craft items to create my own DIY Halloween project.
-I went shopping and was amazed at how many choices I had.
+I was given a small Dollar General gift card so that I could chose some Halloween and craft items.
+I decided to create my own DIY Halloween project with the supplies I found.
 They have everything you need for Halloween at Dollar General.
-There was tons of Halloween decor, fall decor, and craft supplies.
-I could hardly decide on just one project but I was inspired to go with a DIY Halloween wreath.
+There were tons of Halloween decor, fall decor, and craft supplies.
+My finds inspired me to go with a DIY Halloween wreath.

 This is a Sponsored post written by me on behalf of Dollar General for SocialSpark.
 All opinions are 100% mine.

 DIY Coat Hanger Halloween Wreath Tutorial

 You can customize this DIY Halloween wreath in so many ways!
 I went with an orange and gold pumpkin theme and added a bit of spooky with a spider web backing and a spider.
 The materials for the wreath are items you probably already have around the house or inexpensive decor items I got at the Dollar General.

 DIY Halloween Wreath Supplies: